mayinx/mayinx.github.io/check.md

 - `text-left`
 - `text-right`

-In the following example `text-center` works as expected - whereas `text-start` just appears to do the job (see second example below) - and `text-end` fails completely to right-align the colum's content:
+Example 1: In the following example `text-center` works as expected - whereas `text-start` just appears to do the job (see second example below) - and `text-end` fails completely to right-align the colum's content:

 ```
 <div class="row justify-content-around mb-3">